Ralph Abraham (politician): Immigration

 Regarding illegal immigration, Abraham opposed amnesty and supported strengthening border security.
 He supported Trump's 2017 executive order to temporarily halt immigration from seven specified nations until the development of more enhanced screening methods.
 His spokesman said, "Dr. Abraham generally supports President Trump's temporary suspension of the refugee and immigration admittance program.
 Dr. Abraham agrees with President Trump that we must take all necessary steps to protect American citizens from potential terrorism threats, and this temporary measure from the President will allow for a thorough review of our policies and procedures for vetting applicants from war-torn areas."

 Abraham has said he supports banning sanctuary cities in Louisiana, and that he would pay for four minority congresswomen, three of whom were born in the U.S., to leave the United States, if they would tell him where they'd like to go, referencing Trump's "send them back" comments.

 Death penalty

 Abraham has said he supports the death penalty and as governor would find a way to resume executions in the state.
 He also wants to expand it to include child molesters.

 Abortion

 Abraham opposes late term abortions.
 In May 2015, he said, "As a doctor, I know and I can attest that this bill is backed by scientific research showing that babies can indeed feel pain at 20 weeks, if not before".

-Drug policy

-In 2016, Abraham had a "D" rating from marijuana legalization advocacy group NORML for his voting history regarding cannabis-related causes.